chfoo/cobbletext/README.md

 ### MacOS

 Placing libraries in the same directory as the executable might not work.
-You can temporarily specify a search path using the `DYLIB_LIBRARY_PATH` environment variable.
-For example: `DYLIB_LIBRARY_PATH=my/path/to/dylib/directory/ ./my_application`.
+You can temporarily specify a search path using the `DYLD_LIBRARY_PATH` environment variable.
+For example: `DYLD_LIBRARY_PATH=my/path/to/dylib/directory/ ./my_application`.

 ### Linux

-You can temporarily include library paths using the `LIB_LIBRARY_PATH` environment variable.
-For example: `LIB_LIBRARY_PATH=my/path/to/so/directory/ ./my_application`.
+You can temporarily include library paths using the `LD_LIBRARY_PATH` environment variable.
+For example: `LD_LIBRARY_PATH=my/path/to/so/directory/ ./my_application`.
 The `ldd` command and setting the environment variable `LD_DEBUG=libs` can be useful.

 ## Further reading